chrisschaffner/graphicalInterfaceForGrammars/README.md

 <li>For example A->aB or B->cC|aaB</li>
 <li>Each production must be put in a new line</li>
 <li>The starting symbol must be included in the set of variables</li>
+<li>Epsilon-productions can be removed using the button below the input form</li>
 </ol>

 <h3>Converting into an equivalent finite automaton</h3>